 - Bigger conversion rates

-- Improving and creating customer loyalty
+- Improving and building customer loyalty

 - Increased inbound links

-- A bigger number of closed sales
+- A more significant number of closed sales

-Unfortunately making these benefits visible is often very hard because:
+Unfortunately, making these benefits visible is often very hard because:

 The evil side of this medal is how to prove ROI.